(This list has been updated for 2018.)

-At a very basic level, the current assortment of running shoes can be split into two halves – one with a firmer medial post, and another without it.
+At a very basic level, the current assortment of running shoes can be divided into two halves – one with a firmer medial post, and another without it.
 This categorization is commonly known and marketed as ‘stability’ (with a medial post) and ‘neutral’ (without a medial post).

 Then there are countless other variations, such as the difference in the shoe weight, midsole softness, or the outsole footprint.

 Due to the sheer breadth of available features and models, stability shoes can be further divided into sub-categories.
-Some stability shoes exhibit a noticeable ‘motion-control’ behavior, which means that the outer midsole is far easier to compress than the inner side.
+Some stability shoes exhibit a noticeable ‘motion-control’ behavior, which means that the outer midsole is easier to compress than the inner side.

 So why do ‘stability’ shoes exist?
 All brands which promote stability running shoes claim that the latter minimizes inward foot roll, and how only ‘over-pronators’ should wear the said category of running shoes.
 We’ve spent enough time discussing this subject in the past, so we’ll skip that today.

 Whether a runner likes a stability shoe or not is purely a matter of personal preference.
-Some like the sensation of a firmer medial post under the foot, and that’s a good reason enough to buy them.
+Some like the sensation of a firmer medial post under the foot, and that’s reason enough to buy them.
 In the same vein, not all stability shoes are the same, so an extremely subjective decision-making process will apply in each case.

 The first category is what we view as the most popular assortment of stability shoes.
 These shoes are your daily trainers with mild support features.
-The medial post isn’t very intrusive, and in some cases, you don’t feel it at all.
+The medial post isn’t very intrusive, and in most cases, you don’t feel it at all.

 Lastly, there are lightweight trainers with a mild stability treatment.
 These shoes are fast trainers, but with a difference; the midsoles (except for Mizuno) are fitted with a tiny medial-post.